MicrosoftDocs/architecture-center/contributing-to/templates/sample-solution.md

 >> What industry is the customer in?
 >> What prompted them to solve the problem?
 >> What services were used in building out this solution?
+>> What does this example scenario show?
+What are the customer's goals?

->> What was the benefits of implementing the solution described blow?
+> What were the benefits of implementing the solution described blow?

 ## Potential use cases